CommonGarden/Grow-IoT/README.md

 ```

 And that's it!
 Visit http://localhost:3000 with your browser of choice; you should now have a meteor application running.

-**Next step:** Create an account.
-You will use the email address you create your account with when you connect to your Grow-IoT instance.

 # Hardware setup